Glossary of terms

 ancestor tasks

-The set of tasks formed by your parent task and all of its ancestor tasks.
+The set of tasks formed by a parent task and all its ancestors.

 base language